This is part two of our Cornish hike. Read part 1.

 We left Sennen Cove after a hearty breakfast and hiked along the pretty beach.

 Ahead there was more narrow, rough trail with sections of scrambling.
-However, as we approached Cape Cornwall the weather cleared.
+As we approached Cape Cornwall the weather cleared.
 We had our first bit of blue sky.

 Having rounded Cape Cornwall, we were now facing the Atlantic Ocean.
 Land’s End may be the official end of England, but Cape Cornwall is where the Gulf Stream splits, with one part flowing into the English Channel and the other flowing towards the Bristol Channel and the Irish Sea.
 Just beyond we passed a quaint little cottage.